Skip to Content

 What it does:

-1. Claims Barons ETH for the caller via ShareholderRoyalties.claimShareholderFor(msg.sender, ...)
+1. Collects Barons ETH for the caller via ShareholderRoyalties.claimShareholderFor(msg.sender, ...)

 2. Withdraws the caller’s King ETH fallback bucket via MineCore.withdrawKingBalanceFor(msg.sender)